lukaszgryglicki/gha2pg/README.md

 There is also an internal tool: `analysis.rb`/`analysis.sh` to figure out how to create psql tables for gha.
 But this is only useful while developing this tool.

+# Running on Kubernetes

+Kubernetes consists of 3 different orgs, so to gather data for Kubernetes You need to provide them comma separated. like this (for June 2017):
+`time PG_PASS=pwd ./gha2pg.rb 2017-06-01 0 2017-07-01 0 'kubernetes,kubernetes-incubator,kubernetes-client'`

 # Future